 WE ARE OPEN.
-Our phone lines are open and manned for queries and bookings and we remain fully staffed but we need to protect staff and vulnerable patients so DO NOT COME TO THE SURGERY UNLESS YOU HAVE AN APPOINTMENT WHICH YOU HAVE BEEN TELEPHONE OR TEXT TRIAGED FOR THIS IS TO ENSURE THE SAFETY OF PATIENTS AND OUR STAFF.
+Our phone lines and email inbox are open and manned for queries and bookings and we remain fully staffed but we need to protect staff and vulnerable patients so DO NOT COME TO THE SURGERY UNLESS YOU HAVE AN FACE TO FACE APPOINTMENT WHICH YOU HAVE BEEN TELEPHONE OR TEXT TRIAGED FOR THIS IS TO ENSURE THE SAFETY OF PATIENTS AND OUR STAFF.

 The Upstairs Surgery team are ready, committed and fully prepped to help all our patients during this time but we need your help.